rlivingsus/misc/heart.md

 -Lp(a) test is usually done once, becuase it's pretty constant across your lifetime.
 Some exceptions like after menopause cuz Lp(a) levels increase as estrogen levels drop (estrogen good to reduce Lp(a))
 -Supplements: Niacin or vitamin B3, CoQ10, Tumeric
 -Do I have familial hypercholesterolemia (FH) too?
 In 2020, number of Lp(a) lowering meds in clinical trials now and will see outcomes in next few years.
 REF: https://thefhfoundation.org/lipoprotein-a-5-things
+-Lipoprotein(a) is a sticky version of LDL cholesterol which is genetic so cures for this is important.
+L-Lysine and L-Proline bind to LP(a) to remove into liver so high vitamin C and amino acid lysine.
+-Heart general advice: avoid trans fat; reduce saturated fat, increase intake of fruits, vegetable, whole grains.
+"Unfortunately, their conclusions, if taken to heart, leave consumers to rely on genetics and fate to avoid coronary heart disease - an unacceptable situation given the fact that the scientific literature contains so many studies that point to benefit for omega-3 fatty acids," MacKay said.
+-CT scan and calcium buildup bad  Prothrombin: Time test to see how long blood clots.
+Inherited clotting tendencies.
+Young heart attack or stroke may indicate the presence of THROMBOPHILIA.
+The 2nd most common inherited version is referred to as Prothrombin Mutation via thrombophiliac.com/prothrombin-mutation.  *but maybe not the case cuz doesn't buildup?
+Next Anticoagulant aka blood thinners work by inhibiting clotting factors.
+Antiplatelets inhibit enzymes that cause platelets to clump together.*
 -A few specialist from link above (family heart foundation).  `Jessica Durham ARNP @ The Polyclinic 904 7th Avenue; Diane Osborn ARNP, CLS @ Clinical Lipidology Virginia Mason 1100 9th Ave; Drew Baldwin MD @ Cardiology Virginia Mason; Savitha Subramanian MD @ UW Medicine, Clinical Lipidology 325 9th Ave;`

 ### 2.4.22 Seattle Times article about Cody Pickett regarding heart disease